OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

+The highest G-Eval score is achieved by \qwencoder, followed by \claudehaiku\ and \claudesonnet.
+However, a more detailed comparison between G-Eval and F1 scores, shown in \Cref{fig:geval-f1-study}, highlights a non-trivial relationship between the two metrics.\ In particular, simpler, minimally constrained configurations attain very high G-Eval values, peaking to 0.912 for \qwencoder, despite their corresponding F1 scores remain comparatively low.
+This behavior suggests that the LLM is able to extract a large amount of semantically relevant information directly from the raw logs, but does so in a way that often introduces spurious or imprecise elements.
+As a result, precision is degraded while the generated graphs still largely conform to the target ontology.

+In contrast, approaches that achieve higher F1 scores tend to converge to more moderate G-Eval values, typically stabilizing around 0.8.
+This pattern indicates a trade-off: enforcing stricter ontological constraints improves precision and overall structural correctness, but limits the breadth of semantic content captured from the input.
+Taken together, these results suggest that maximizing G-Eval alone may favor semantically rich but noisy outputs, whereas higher F1 scores reflect more disciplined graph construction at the cost of reduced semantic coverage.
+We therefore argue that a balanced approach, targeting G-Eval scores in the range of 0.7--0.8, is preferable for practical applications of OntoLogX, as it ensures both semantic fidelity and ontological integrity.

-When considering extraction quality, the full retrieval and starter-set retrieval variants achieve the highest precision, recall, F1 scores, entity linking accuracy, and relationship linking accuracy (\Cref{fig:f1-score}, \Cref{fig:entity-linking-accuracy}, \Cref{fig:relationship-linking-accuracy}).
-Their performances are nearly indistinguishable, which we attribute to the relatively small and diverse dataset: the selection procedure ensured that the chosen logs were semantically different, reducing the advantage of a retrieval mechanism that thrives on redundancy.
-Nevertheless, the full retrieval configuration particularly benefits when similar logs already exist in the database, making it better suited for realistic deployment scenarios such as honeypots, where large volumes of nearly identical events are common.
-By contrast, in small datasets such as this experiment, high-quality manually annotated starter examples remain highly valuable.
-Retrieval-only also yields competitive results, particularly for models with weaker structured output capabilities.
-By contrast, structured output alone performs poorly across most models, often failing to call the output tool correctly or producing malformed graphs.
-The addition of corrections mitigates this issue to some extent, but remains insufficient in isolation.
-This suggests that retrieval provides a stronger inductive signal than syntactic scaffolding when used alone.
+\paragraph{Comparison of Configurations.} The full retrieval and starter-set retrieval variants achieve the overall highest precision, recall, F1 scores, entity linking accuracy, and relationship linking accuracy (\Cref{fig:f1-score}, \Cref{fig:entity-linking-accuracy}, \Cref{fig:relationship-linking-accuracy}).
+Their performances are nearly indistinguishable, which we attribute to the relatively small and diverse dataset.
+The selection procedure ensured that the chosen logs were semantically distinct, thereby reducing the advantage of a retrieval mechanism that thrives on redundancy.\ The small dataset used in this experiment limits the potential of full retrieval, as few similar examples are available, and in constrast benefits more from the high-quality manually annotated examples in the starter set.
+Nevertheless, the full retrieval configuration is particularly beneficial when similar logs already exist in the database, making it better suited for realistic deployment scenarios, such as honeypots, where large volumes of nearly identical events are common.
+The configuration with the fully populated graph database proves this, as it yields slight yet consistent improvements across all metrics, due to the immediate availability of matching examples.